 - If the collection is a fairly new collection account, you might want to negotiate if they will take a small percentage on what is due and settle the debt

 - See if the creditor will do a pay for delete where by settling collection account, they will delete if off credit report

 - If the collection account is nearing its statute of limitation period or is fairly an older collection account, paying it off will start the clock again from the “date of last activity” and it will be on credit 7 years from the payment date

 - However, a paid $0 balance collection is always better than a collection with a balance

 - Borrowers do not have to pay outstanding collections and charge offs to qualify for Florida Mortgage Loans with The Gustan Cho Team at USA Mortgage since we have no FHA Lender Overlays on collection accounts

 Q: How Do I Get Incorrect Items Off My Credit Report?

 A: Each credit bureau reports information provided to them from specific companies:

-- If you find something wrong on your report you first have to identify which bureau is reporting it
+- Borrowers find something wrong on report they first have to identify which bureau is reporting it

 - If the company cannot verify it or does not respond the bureau must remove the information within 30 days